Summary Fact Sheet on Proposed Get Real Planned Parenthood Curriculum for Spokane Public Schools

 - That “postponement and condom use are healthy behaviors for 6th graders” (a “Lesson Goal” for Grade 6, Lesson 8 on Abstinence).

 - That family values and morality related to sexual activity are relativistic, merely “personal values,” morally equivalent to deciding how often to clean your room (p.
 87; Activity 6.8-3).
 Other “personal values” listed are “It’s OK for people in high school to have sex.”
 “Universal values can be defined as those that are important to the majority of humans,” which is merely an ethical system of morality of the majority.
+An example of a “universal value” consistently given is, “All children have a right to be safe.”
+Interesting coming from the #1 provider of abortion in America!
 (See also question 7, p.
 6-88.)
 6th Grade students are encouraged to develop their own values.
 “Part of growing up…is getting the opportunity to make your own decisions.
 Learning how to make decisions can help young people deal with difficult situations and problems and follow through on their personal goals in ways that match their values,” (Activity 6.8-4, p.
 92).

 - That “knowing yourself—by becoming more self-aware,” is to be one of the foremost considerations when it comes to teens making decisions about sexual behavior (rather than things such as family values, religious convictions, mental health or medical safety considerations), (p.
 6-72).